 A candidate will read aloud to him/herself, since they persistently struggle to understand what they have read.

-A permitted examination reading pen will not have an in-built dictionary or thesaurus, or a data storage facility.
+A permitted examination reading pen, provided by the centre, will not have an in-built dictionary or thesaurus, or a data storage facility.

 8.6 Separate invigilation within the centre